-Since the Gateway is moved to a new server, the data connection in the Gateway app will need to be updated to use the correct server and any fields that was changed.
-The data connection being used in the integration will need to be "refreshed" in Cloud as well.
+Since the Gateway is moved to a new server, the data connection in the Gateway app will need to be updated to use the correct server and any fields that were changed.
+The data connection is used in the integration will need to be "refreshed" in Cloud as well.

 - Go to http://localhost:8080 on the machine where the Gateway application is installed

 - Log in to Gateway, Solver does not keep track of clients' credentials, you will need to obtain this from the person who manages the integrations

 - Click on the data connection that is being used for the failing integration